In the carriage, Kaidus was finishing up on the book: Life and Death of Malizur Lize Daran Fotbusen.

 “I don’t know who Zeeke is, but I was told there would be a gate seer.
 I called for him but there was no answer.”

 “Damit, that bloody thing better not be off chasing something again.”

 “Head straight forward like how you were.”
-She replied, scanning the grounds for this “Zeeke”.
+She replied, scanning the grounds for Zeeke.

-“Then please excuse me.”
-Kaidus made a curt bow and resumed his journey towards the admissions building.
+“Then, please excuse me.”
+Kaidus resumed his journey towards the admissions building.

 “AH!
 We’ve been expecting you!
-Lord Gelrin’s little… ‘prodigy’ if I may be so blunt.”
-A stout borderline overweight man happily exclaimed after Kaidus introduced himself and revealed the enchanted mark on his hand.
+Lord Gelrin’s little, ‘prodigy’ if I may be so blunt.”
+A stout borderline overweight man happily exclaimed after Kaidus introduced himself and showed his proof of admission–the enchanted mark on his hand.

 “We’ve got your room all prepared and ready for you.
 All that is required to do now is to decide on what you will be studying while attending.”